-Charlie Siem is one of the UK’s brightest classical stars.
-Born in London to a Norwegian father and a British mother, Charlie began to play the violin at the prodigious age of three, after hearing a performance by the late Yehudi Menuhin playing Beethoven’s Violin Concerto.
+Charlie Siem is one of today’s foremost young violinists.
+Born in London to a Norwegian father and British mother, he began to play the violin at the age of three after hearing a broadcast of Yehudi Menuhin playing Beethoven’s Violin Concerto.
 Siem was educated at Eton College, before reading Music as an undergraduate at Cambridge University.
 From 1998 to 2004 he studied with Itzhak Rashkovsky in London at the Royal College of Music, and from 2004 he has been mentored by Shlomo Mintz.

-Charlie Siem is kindly loaned the 1735 Guarneri del Gesù violin, known as the d’Egville.
+Charlie Siem plays the 1735 Guarneri del Gesù violin, known as the ‘D’Egville’.